 Events and festivals

-There are various events and festivals in Ibiza throughout the year, such as the Ibiza Food and Wine Festival, typically held in late October, the Three Kings Festival in January and the Ibiza Jazz Festival and the Mediterranean Film Festival, both usually held in November.
+There are various events and festivals in Ibiza throughout the year, such as the Ibiza Food and Wine Festival, typically held in late October, the Three Kings Festival in January, the Ibiza Jazz Festival and the Mediterranean Film Festival, both usually held in November.

 Clubs and bars

-While nightlife is limited during Ibiza’s off-season, you can still dance the night away in smaller venues in San Antonio and Ibiza Town, which sometimes host local DJs and bands.
+While nightlife is limited during Ibiza’s off-season, you can still dance the night away in smaller venues in San Antonio and Ibiza Town, which occasionally host local DJs and bands.

 Beaches

-In the off-season, Ibiza’s beautiful beaches are less crowded and temperatures are more bearable, which means you may find them even more pleasant at this time of year.
+In the off-season, Ibiza’s beautiful beaches are less crowded and temperatures are more bearable.
+This means you may find them even more pleasant at this time of year.

 In the colder months, you probably won’t want to swim or sunbathe, but you can enjoy leisurely strolls on famous beaches like Cala Comte or Cala d’Hort without encountering another soul.

-What’s the weather like in Ibiza during off-season?
+What’s the weather like in Ibiza during low season?

 Compared to the summer months, the off-season sees increased rainfall, with November and December being the wettest months.
 Often, though, rain showers are short and are followed by periods of sunshine.